Nutrition and Dietetics BSc (Hons) – 2020 entry

 Why choose this course

 Our BSc Nutrition and Dietetics course has been responsible for training dietitians since the University was granted its Charter in 1966.
-Our food science courses are ranked number 2 in the UK by The Times and The Sunday Times Good University Guide 2019 and top 3 by the Complete University Guide 2020.
+Our food science courses are ranked 2nd in the UK by The Times and The Sunday Times Good University Guide 2020 and top 3 by The Complete University Guide 2020.

 What you will study